Smart Pressure e-Mat for Human Sleeping Posture and Dynamic Activity Recognition: Introduction

 The pressure sensor array aims to convert the vertically oriented pressure input into a standard grayscale image.
-With DL algorithms such as convolutional neural networks (CNNs) that have excellent performance in image recognition and processing, the framework of DL and pressure sensor array is able to classify contact objects with high accuracy.
-Tang \emph{et al.} \cite{34} designed a pressure mattress with Velostat material for hospice care of the elderly.
-The internet of things (IoT) based solution used sensors to record the patient's posture-related data and transmitted it to the cloud for further processing.
-Hu \emph{et al.} \cite{26} developed an on-the-fly human sleep recognition system using pressure sensitive conductive sheet and a four-layer CNN architecture for sleep classification, with transfer learning to prevent overfitting and improve classification accuracy.
-Yuan \emph{et al.} \cite{yuan2021velostat} established an object recognition broad to classify ten objects and conducted a systematic material analysis and study of Velostat, including resistance sensitivity, quasi-static response, and crosstalk issues.
-Zhang \emph{et al.} \cite{33} focused on gait recognition using a combination of pressure signals and acceleration signals to make up for the lack of data provided by a single sensor and transmitted the data to a computer for signal processing, and building a \emph{k} nearest neighbor (\emph{k}NN) model to test gait pattern recognition effect.
+With DL algorithms such as convolutional neural networks (CNNs) that have excellent performance in image recognition and processing, the DL and pressure sensor array are able to classify contact objects with high accuracy.
+Tang \emph{et al.} \cite{34} designed a pressure mattress with Velostat material for the hospice care of the elderly.
+The internet of things (IoT) based solution used sensors to record patient posture-related data and transmitted it to the cloud for further processing.
+Hu \emph{et al.} \cite{26} developed an on-the-fly human sleep recognition system using a pressure-sensitive conductive sheet and a four-layer CNN architecture for sleep classification, with transfer learning to prevent overfitting and improve classification accuracy.
+Yuan \emph{et al.} \cite{yuan2021velostat} established an extensive object recognition to classify ten objects and performed a systematic material analysis and study of Velostat, including resistance sensitivity, quasi-static response, and crosstalk issues.
+Zhang \emph{et al.} \cite{33} focused on gait recognition using a combination of pressure signals and acceleration signals to compensate for the lack of data provided by a single sensor and transmitted the data to a computer for signal processing and building a \emph{k} nearest neighbor (\emph{k}NN) model to test the gait pattern recognition effect.
 Chen \emph{et al.} \cite{27} explored DL algorithms including ResNet50, InceptionV3, and MobileNet to identify differences in the response of walking speed to plantar pressure.
-Jun \emph{et al.} \cite{29} performed pathological gaits classification, feeding the sequential skeleton and average foot pressure data into a recurrent neural network (RNN) based encoding layers and CNN-based encoding layers, respectively.
-The method effectively extracted features, then output features were connected and fed to a fully connected layer for classification.
+Jun \emph{et al.} \cite{29} performed pathological gait classification, feeding the sequential skeleton and average foot pressure data into a recurrent neural network (RNN)-based encoding layers and CNN-based encoding layers, respectively.
+The method effectively extracted features, then the output features were connected and fed to a fully connected layer for classification.
 Ghzizal \emph{et al.} \cite{28} used transfer learning of a pre-trained CNN to classify patients with Parkinson's disease.
 Tactile perception is an important research direction in the field of robotics and artificial skin.
 We summarize the details of the state-of-the-art pressure sensor array technologies in Table \ref{Table Comparison}.